-The dataset for this study was sourced from multiple clinical sites, encompassing a diverse range of Type 1 Diabetes (T1D) patient profiles.
+The dataset for this study was sourced from multiple clinical sites, encompassing a diverse range of T1D patient profiles.
 Each site contributed de-identified data to ensure patient confidentiality and adherence to ethical standards.
-By aggregating data from various clinical settings, the study captures a comprehensive array of patient experiences and glucose management scenarios, facilitating a robust analysis of the honeymoon phase in T1D (30).
-This approach not only enhances the generalizability of the findings but also upholds rigorous ethical practices by anonymizing patient information throughout the data collection and analysis processes (31).
-The dataset, which includes information from the Kaggle platform, further supports this by providing a rich resource for developing and validating machine learning models aimed at optimizing insulin management and identifying the honeymoon phase in T1D pediatric patients (32,33).
+By aggregating data from various clinical settings, the study captured a comprehensive array of patient experiences and glucose management scenarios, facilitating a robust analysis of the honeymoon phase in T1D (30).
+This approach not only enhanced the generalizability of the findings but also upheld rigorous ethical practices by anonymizing patient information throughout the data collection and analysis processes (31).
+The dataset, which included information from the Kaggle platform, further supports this by providing a rich resource for developing and validating ML models aimed at optimizing insulin management and identifying the honeymoon phase in T1D pediatric patients (32,33).

 Data Collection

-Continuous Glucose Monitoring devices were calibrated against a standard glucose meter to ensure accuracy before data collection.
+CGM devices were calibrated against a standard glucose meter to ensure accuracy before data collection.
 Patients wore the devices continuously, typically on the upper arm or abdomen, providing real-time glucose monitoring.
 Data was transmitted securely to a server, with encryption and backups ensuring data integrity and patient confidentiality.
 High-resolution glucose measurements were recorded every 5 minutes, with monthly GMI reports summarizing long-term control.
-Patient medical history, including demographics, insulin regimens, and historical glucose data, was comprehensively documented to support detailed analysis (34)
+Patient medical history, including demographics, insulin regimens, and historical glucose data, was comprehensively documented to support detailed analysis (34).

-In addition to clinical data, a publicly available, anonymized diabetic dataset from Kaggle was utilized to validate machine learning models.
-This supplemental dataset provided additional diversity in glucose trends and patient characteristics, enhancing the robustness of the analysis.
-The combined dataset included 150 pediatric Type 1 Diabetes patients, with an age range of 6 to 17 years.
-The CGM system recorded glucose levels in the interstitial fluid at regular intervals, providing a comprehensive view of glucose fluctuations
+In addition to clinical data, a publicly available, anonymized diabetic dataset from Kaggle was used to validate ML models.
+This supplemental dataset provided additional diversity in glucose trends and patient characteristics, aimed at enhancing the robustness of the analysis.
+The combined dataset included 150 pediatric T1D patients, with an age range of 6 to 17 years.

 The CGM system recorded glucose levels in the interstitial fluid at regular intervals, providing a comprehensive view of glucose fluctuations over time.
-Each 24-hour period yielded between 96 and 288 data points, critical for analyzing short- and long-term glycemic control (35).
+Each 24-hour period yielded between 96 and 288 data points, critical for analyzing short-and long-term glycemic control (35).
 Day-wise GMI reports monitored glucose levels and identified hypoglycemic events, focusing on readings below 70 mg/dL, as shown in Figure 3.
-This data enabled accurate adjustments to insulin management strategies
+This data enabled accurate adjustments to insulin management strategies.